-INF353H1: Information Design Studio III: Designing Interactive Systems

-Using current computational tools students will use human-centered design methods to produce interactive systems that engage with socio-cultural issues and society.
+INF353H1 - Information Design Studio III: Designing Interactive Systems systems that engage with socio-cultural issues and society.
 The course will mobilize analytic and technical skills drawn from other lecture and studio courses.
 Students will also engage in self and peer critique in order to reflect on their own digital objects and those they will encounter in society at large.